 Confusion.
 If I could sum up the Montessori Shapes set from the ShillerLearning Language Arts Kit A with one word it would be confusion.
-“Why is there a math manipulative in my Language Arts set?”
+“Why is there a math manipulative in my language arts set?”
 People often wonder.
 We promise it’s not a mistake.
-This key component of a Montessori education fits in quite well with Language Arts once one has a good understanding of what exactly their intended purpose is (hint, it’s not to help kids learn their shapes although that is an added bonus.)
+This key component of a Montessori education fits in quite well with language arts once one has a good understanding of what exactly their intended purpose is (hint, it’s not to help kids learn their shapes although that is an added bonus.)

 The Montessori insets are also a fantastic creative outlet.
 Students enjoy tracing with different colors, outlining in one color and filling in with a different color, practice color mixing and tracing with different pencil pressure.
 Using the shape insets helps children develop an artistic eye as well.
 While this might seem like a boring task for adults, young children absolutely love this work and will find many creative ways to complete it.

 Incorporating shading, textures, and patterns is an additional way these materials can be used.
 This helps students learn about pencil angle, improves focus, teaches children about drawing lines, gives good practice with measurement and much more.

 Need help incorporating the 3-period lesson into your homeschooling?
 Check out Shawna’s tips and inspiration for How the 3 Period Lesson changed her family’s approach to homeschooling.

 See Inside Our Montessori-Based Kits